zy31415/jackscarrental/README.md

 - Use numpy matrix operation wherever possible to avoid python loop, which is slow.

 ### Problem interpretation
+When the requests are greater than available cars, in Sutton's original problem, I believe that the reward is zero.
+However, in my solution here, I interpret the situation differently:
+I give the rewards as the rewards that allowed by the available cars.
+This complicates the computation.

 ## Reference:
 - https://github.com/swiffo/Dynamic-Programming-Car-Rental